Creating opportunities for children and young people aged between 8 and 24

 Young Start distributes money from dormant bank accounts.
 It aims to create opportunities for children and young people aged between 8 and 24 to help them realise their potential.

-The success rate for Young Start funding is 52% based on decisions made between 1 January and 28 February 2017.
-In this period we received 42 applications.
-This is a higher than average success rate.
-Please read our blog for more information on success rates
+The success rate for Young Start funding is 40% based on decisions made between 1 April 2016 and 31 March 2017.
+Please read our blog for more information on success rates.

 Before you submit your application to us, please read our blog to help make sure your application is complete.